hamiltonrichard/Myollama/OllamaDockerOpenSUSE.md

         sudo zypper install cuda-toolkit

-## Install the Ollama Docker Image
+## Step 8: Install the Ollama Docker Image

 1. Pull the Ollama Docker image from the repo: